 Perhaps unsurprisingly, many hoteliers have spent the last 12 months looking at restructuring their payments systems with a view to becoming both cashless and contactless – after all, the exchange of cards and cash are now considered to be a key risk factor in the transmission of COVID.

 Whilst most travelers rarely pay for rooms with cash, there is a myriad of hotel services and activities throughout a guest’s stay that not too long ago would have had them reaching into their wallet to pay for – but which now have them reaching for their smartphone.
-Restaurant bills, spa treatments, poolside cocktails, and tipping, as we kick off 2021 with neither guests nor staff relishing the prospect of business-as-usual when it comes to payments, we can expect to see cashless, contactless payments via mobile the absolute rule of thumb, keeping guests and staff safe and (as a knock-on effect), streamlining processes and efficiencies.
+Restaurant bills, spa treatments, poolside cocktails, and tipping, when it comes to payments we can expect to see cashless, contactless payments via mobile the absolute rule of thumb, streamlining processes and efficiencies for operators, and delivering simplicity for guests.

 Voice | Alexa for Hospitality

-No mobile technology listicle is complete in 2021 without mentioning Voice, in this case, “Alexa for Hospitality”, coming to a mobile strategy near you, supporting the post-COVID guest experience, and delivering a multitude of benefits along the way.
+No mobile technology listicle is complete in 2022 without mentioning Voice, in this case, “Alexa for Hospitality”, coming to a mobile strategy near you, supporting a post-COVID guest experience, and delivering a multitude of benefits along the way.

 Please sign up for your free demo.